 - 1. Minimum cumulative GPA of 3.50.
 (Applicants with lower GPA, see Conditional Admission.) - 2.
 Complete the online application. - 3.
-Submit official transcripts from all post-secondary institutions. - 4.
+Submit an official transcript from the post-secondary institution that conferred the Bachelor's degree; and submit official transcripts from all institutions that have awarded graduate credit(s) or degrees. - 4.
 If licensed, provide a copy of a current unencumbered license in the state in which the practice will occur. - 5.
-Submit three completed electronic recommendation forms: one from an employer or supervisor, one from a church leader or leader in another service organization, and one from a professional colleague or former professor. - 6.
-Write and present an essay (500 word minimum) providing a professional statement of past clinical and/or work experiences, scholarly activities, community service, and goals in obtaining this professional doctorate. - 7.
-Present a current resume or curriculum vitae. - 8.
+Write and present an essay (500 word minimum) providing a professional statement of past clinical and/or work experiences, scholarly activities, community service, and goals in obtaining this professional doctorate. - 6.
+Present a current resume or curriculum vitae. - 7.
 Interview, in person or via phone, with the current Doctoral Admissions Committee.
 After the initial review of the application, applicants will be contacted for a formal interview.
-If the interview results in a positive evaluation, the applicant will continue to be considered for acceptance. - 9.
+If the interview results in a positive evaluation, the applicant will continue to be considered for acceptance. - 8.
 Demonstrate good spiritual, mental, and emotional health/stability consistent with the demands of the D.B.H. program and FHU's heritage of Christian values.